0xAYM3N/Blog/README.md

-This project is a modified version of [the original repository](https://github.com/neobrutalism-templates/blog) by Samuel Breznjak, licensed under the MIT License.
+This project is a modified version of [the original repository](https://github.com/neobrutalism-templates/blog) by Samuel Breznjak.